 Media experience

-Nick's research has received global media coverage, and he's been interviewed for his research by various media outlets, including: CNN, CBS, NBC, the Wall Street Journal, the Daily Record, The New York Daily News, Yahoo!
-News, The Huffington Post, Business Insider, Daily Mail, Daily Telegraph, The Washington Post, Good Morning America, United Press International, Daily Mirror, Times Higher Education, Bloomberg, BBC World Radio, Times Higher Education, The Independence.
+• Professor Drydakis’ research has garnered global media attention, leading to interviews with various outlets, including CNN, CBS, NBC, The Wall Street Journal, The Daily Record, The New York Daily News, Yahoo!
+News, The Huffington Post, Business Insider, The Daily Mail, The Daily Telegraph, The Washington Post, Good Morning America, United Press International, The Daily Mirror, Times Higher Education, Bloomberg, BBC World Radio, and The Independent.